 What if my camper needs extra support while at camp?

 During the months before camp, members of our Special Needs Committee contact parents for additional information, so we can begin to prepare for the camper before he/she arrives and ensure a successful summer.
 Camp has inclusion staff on site to work with campers who might need extra support and to work with the staff who will be caring for them.
 As necessary, our inclusion staff stays in touch with parents throughout the summer.

 When can I see camp?

 We encourage families to tour camp during the summer so they can see OSRUI in action!
 Our Tours page has lots of information about scheduling a tour.
 We also have Family Days and Family Camp weekends during the non-summer months.
 And we have an open house for registered first-time campers and their families in the spring.
 During the off season, families are welcome to tour any weekend we have a group at camp and a resident director who can show you around.
-If our tour dates don’t fit into your schedule, you can schedule a visit by emailing our program coordinator, Barbara Gordon, or call the office at 847-509-0990.
+If our tour dates don’t fit into your schedule, you can schedule a visit by contacting us: email@example.com or 847-509-0990.